instrumentisto/docker-mailserver/images/amavis/README.md

 `STDOUT`.

 The `syslog` of this image is configured to write everything to `/dev/stdout`.
-To change this behaviour just provide your own `/etc/rsyslog.d/30-log.conf` file with correspondent log rules.
+To change this behaviour just provide your own `/etc/syslog.conf` file with desired log rules.

 You can change logs verbosity of each component via following environment vars: